-2.5.4 PUBLIC OPEN HOUSES
+2.4.4 PUBLIC OPEN HOUSES

-Two open houses were held in March of 2022.
+Two open houses were held during March 2022.
 The purpose of the open houses was to show the final draft of the Secondary Plan, including its key policies, land use configuration and how feedback from stakeholders informed the development of the Secondary Plan.

-A presentation was provided, and a copy of the draft Secondary Plan was provided on the RM of Stanley website for comment.
+A presentation was provided and a copy of the draft Secondary Plan was provided on the RM of Stanley website for comment.

-The first open house was held in person at the RM of Stanley Council Chamber on March 22^{nd} and a second open house was held virtually through the Zoom platform on March 23^{rd} .
+The first open house was held in person at the RM of Stanley Council Chamber on March 22nd and the second open house was held virtually through the Zoom platform on March 23rd.